The Selvedge Masterlist: Our Ultimate Jeans Guide

 Like The Flat Head, Freewheelers are perhaps best known for their costly leather jackets.
 Collectors will subside on Spam and salteens for months to get their hands on a Freewheelers hide.

-Their slightly less expensive jeans are a great entry point for the top-shelf brand, and you get a touch of their leather brilliance with arguably the best-looking patch in the game.
+Their top-shelf jeans (only slightly less expensive than their leathers) are a great entry point for the brand, and you get a touch of their detail-oriented brilliance with arguably the best-looking patch and top button in the game.

 Naked & Famous Made in Japan (15-23 oz.)

 Naked & Famous remains constantly relevant by refusing to rest on their laurels.
-Their collections range wider than anybody’s, and they have an almost preternatural ability to generate animated conversations in the scene.
+Their collections range wider than anybody’s, and they have an almost preternatural ability to generate animated conversations in the scene with their gimmicky (yet highly wearable) pairs.

-Naked & Famous is sold at: Franklin & Poe (US)
+Naked & Famous is sold at: Blue Beach Denim (TW) and Cultizm (DE)

 You’ve finished this article—hope you learned something new.
 How about more like it, delivered to your inbox every Friday?